FPScoachJ/JavaScript-Day1/javascript.md

 1. `const` - stands for constant.
 This means that if you define something with `const`, it will not change.

 `const justin = "justin";`
-justin is never going to be anything else that what I defined it as.
+justin is never going to be anything else than what I defined it as.

 2. `let` stands for let.
 This is used if you want to make a variable that you might change the value of later on.